vinfreecs/genga/docs/Run.rst

 Interrupting a simulation
 -------------------------

-GENGA can be interrupted with the SIGINT signal (Ctrl-C).
+GENGA can be interrupted with the SIGINT signal (**Ctrl-C**, kill -2).
 In this case, GENGA completes the current time step and writes an additional last output.
 With the restart time step -1, GENGA will continue the integration starting from this output.
 The SIGINT signal can also be sent to GENGA when using a queuing system.

 With SLURM, use::

  	#SBATCH --signal=INT@60

+Note that the ``srun`` command must be used for slurm to work properly.

+Other kill signals e.g SIGKILL (kill -9) or SIGTERM (kill -15) will terminate GENGA immediately, and no last output is written.